 Mimo has experience as a producer, production manager and 1st AD for small projects, and as a runner and production assistant for commercial work.
-They are currently in post-production for the short film, The Moon and Me, written and directed by Kalu Oji, produced by Mimo Mukii and Ivy Mutuku.
-In 2018, Mimo produced the short film Blackwood.
-In 2018 they also co-produced episodes of the web series her words.
+They have produced the short films Blackwood (2019), The Moon and Me (currently in post-production) and Tui Na (currently in pre-production).
+In 2018 they co-produced episodes of the web series her words.
 Mimo was the Screen Australia Attachment for the second season of Get Krack!n, which was broadcast on the ABC in 2019.
 In 2017, Mimo interned with Oz African TV, an African-Australian lifestyle program that broadcast on FOXTEL.
 Mimo has produced and production managed community television programs, including Offbeat, The Leak and The F-Word.

-Currently, Mimo is a Short Film Programmer for the 2020 Human Rights Arts and Film Festival.
+Mimo was a Short Film Programmer for the 2020 Human Rights Arts and Film Festival.
 In 2018, Mimo joined the Emerging Cultural Leaders program at the Footscray Community Arts Centre.
 They launched the I SEE YOU website at the Emerging Cultural Leaders Showcase.
 Find out more in their interview with Liminal Mag.
 Mimo's video art has screened at Testing Grounds (2018) and at The Emerging Writers Festival (2018 and 2017).
-Mimo has had collage and photographic work published in F*EMS ZINE and Next In Colour Zine.
-Mimo drummed with the band, Precious Earth, and took the photos for their Self-Titled EP (listen here).
+Mimo has had collage and photographic work published in F*EMS ZINE, Next In Colour Zine, and Cluster Zine.
+Mimo drummed with the band, Precious Earth, and was the photographer for their Self-Titled EP (listen here).